Export Control

 Step-by-step instruction on how to self-register for a Visual Compliance account and perform an RPS can be found in the Restricted Party Screening, End-Use & End-User Check procedure under Export Control Documents and Procedures.

-Self-Register Returning User Visual Compliance Training Center
+Self-Register Returning User uCR RPS Training video (NetID required)

 For additional information on the Restricted Party Screening process, please visit the 'Training Resources' block of this website.